Jervaulx Abbey: Remains

-The buildings hitherto described largely date from the twelfth and thirteenth centuries, when the Cistercian order was at its height.
+The described buildings largely date from the twelfth and thirteenth centuries, when the Cistercian order was at its height.
 However, later medieval changes to monastic practice, with increasing privacy and luxury, led to major alterations in the south-eastern portion of the complex.
 The abbot desired a grander and more separate residence, commensurate with his status.
 As the number of monks had declined, the infirmary was no longer needed and was converted to the abbot's house (a practice also followed at Rievaulx).
 In addition, a new first floor hall was built for him south of the rereedorter, and a new private chapel east of the dormitory.
 For the rest of the monks, the Cistercian Rule was relaxed to permit the eating of meat, provided that it was cooked and eaten separately.
 This required the construction of a new kitchen and dining room (or 'misericord').
 The latter is a small and heavily ruined building with a fireplace between the dormitory and refectory.
 The former, however, is a vast and imposing structure, which had three large fireplaces and was lit by high traceried windows.
 This represents one of the best survivals of a monastic meat kitchen.